fernero4/weather/README.md

 # weather
-python weather app
+python weather app,
-change the path of the folder with the images to run
+for weather.py change the path of the folder with the images to run, clima_app is more simple and don't need nothing to execute